A look at characters that can't seem to stop emptying their wallets, and as a result, suffer the consequences.

 Takeaway: If you’re going to take out a loan, you have to pay it back.
 No matter how hard it is or how much you’re struggling, you can’t avoid paying.
 Take a cue from the other, more responsible Lannisters who abide by the motto: “A Lannister always pays their debts.”

 Lorelai Gilmore – “Gilmore Girls”

 Lorelai is one of the few examples of single motherhood on television.
-After getting pregnant at 16, she raises her daughter Rory by herself and opens a successful inn.
+After getting pregnant at 16, she raises her daughter Rory by herself and opens the successful Dragonfly Inn.
 All in all, her life looks pretty good on paper.

 Despite this, money problems continue to haunt Lorelai.
 She has to mend fences with her parents in order to get money for Rory’s private high school tuition.
 She also needs her mother to co-sign a loan for a home repair and borrows money from her friend Luke to finish construction on her new inn.